【 Important: Due to Coronavirus Outbreak Only Online! 】

 Our work during this workshop will be to use our dreaming tools to embody each of these gods’ stories, seek to discover the god’s specific embodiment, ask ourselves what it feels like and what it means physically, psychologically, mentally and spiritually to be in their prototypal form.
 We will then look at these forms from the outside and learn to identify in others the signs of these major prototypes.

 This is the first of four workshops meant to cover the twelve Greek Gods.
 By the end of the series you will be able to not only identify each of these prototypes but understand their characters.
 None of us are pure prototypes.
 Instead we are a mix.
 The mix of prototypes combines to create in each of us a unique personality.
-This first workshop will recap the 4 grids and cover Saturn and Jupiter.
+This first workshop will recap the 4 grids and cover Moon, Earth, Sun, and Mercury.

 |Topic||MorphologyⅡ: Greek Gods|